Anti-Irish sentiment: 21st century

-In 2012, The Irish Times published a report on anti-Irish prejudice in Britain.
+In July 2012, The Irish Times published a report on anti-Irish prejudice in Britain.
 It claimed that far-right British nationalist groups continued to use "anti-IRA" marches as "an excuse to attack and intimidate Irish immigrants".
 Shortly before the 2012 Summer Olympics, British athlete Daley Thompson was shown an image of a runner with a misspelt tattoo and said that the person responsible for the misspelling "must have been Irish".
 The BBC issued an apology.